The core of data-driven working

 A spark of inspiration

 “Data-driven working is essentially nothing more than the driving force of data helping you to reach your goals.
 You can research a particular phenomenon because you’re trying to reach your goal more quickly.
 Decisions are led by data.
 All this fits within the broader definition.
 Being driven means being motivated by individual passion.
 And that passion came into being because of a spark of inspiration.
-This was the case for the winner of the Dutch BI & Data Science Award in 2015, the Safety Region Noord-Holland Noord, who managed to reduce the lead time of heart patients by a huge amount thanks to data.”
+This was the case for the winner of the Dutch BI & Data Science Award in 2015, the Safety Region Noord-Holland Noord, who managed to greatly reduce the lead time of heart patients thanks to data.”

 Daan van Beek, the author